 - 1. The provider submits a claim for reimbursement. - 2.
-SSA verifies that the provider has submitted the correct social security number on the claim. - 3.
-SSA verifies that the VR client was entitled to SSDI benefits or SSI benefits based on disability or blindness during the period the individual received VR services. - 4.
+SSA verifies that the provider has submitted sufficient earnings documentation showing 3 out of 4 quarters at/above SGA. - 3.
+SSA verifies that the provider has submitted the correct social security number on the claim. - 4.
+SSA verifies that the VR client was entitled to SSDI benefits or SSI benefits based on disability or blindness during the period the individual received VR services. - 5.
 SSA reviews the claim to determine whether it contains the information necessary for processing.
-That information includes verification of earnings to establish a 9-month continuous period of SGA, verification that the client was a SSDI or SSI beneficiary during the period VR services was provided, and the monthly breakdown of direct costs. - 5.
-SSA reviews the claim to determine whether all requirements for payment are met. - 6.
+That information includes verification of earnings to establish a 9-month continuous period of SGA, verification that the client was a SSDI or SSI beneficiary during the period VR services was provided, and the monthly breakdown of direct costs. - 6.
+SSA reviews the claim to determine whether all requirements for payment are met. - 7.
 SSA reimburses the VR provider for all or part of the reasonable and necessary costs of its services or denies the claim.